"How it is for me " - your experiences of dentistry | Healthwatch Northyorkshire

 Why the problem is growing

-The county’s sparse population—just 76 people per square mile compared to the English average of 430—means services are spread thin.
-Only eight towns have populations over 10,000, and rural isolation adds to the challenge.
-At the same time, the county’s ageing population is growing, with people aged 65 and over expected to increase by about a third by 2040 (Source: Office for National Statistics).
+North Yorkshire's low population density—76 people per square mile compared to the national average of 430—means services are stretched thin.
+Only eight towns in the county have populations over 10,000, and rural isolation complicates access.
+Adding to this, the ageing population is growing; the number of residents aged 65 and over is projected to increase by about a third by 2040 (Office for National Statistics).
+This trend places additional strain on already limited dental services.

 The impact on people